robojones/gulp-webrequire/README.md

 It is really nice, trust me!
 I am planning to write a small wiki page about it.

 The most important facts are:
 - Every module that is not required by any other module is considered an entry point.
-You can generate script tags by for entry points with the (#how-to-find-out-what-scripts-tags-need-to-be-added).
+You can generate script tags by for entry points with the [api](#how-to-find-out-what-scripts-tags-need-to-be-added).
 - No module will be included multiple packs. --> All files can be cached by the browser and no module will be loaded twice.

 __So why should I use this?__